gojoego/finch_employee_directory/README.md

 prereqs
 - Git will be needed to clone the project to your machine: you can download and install it from git-scm.com
-- Node will be needed to install
+- Node will be needed to install dependencies, you can download it from nodejs.org

 1.  open terminal/command prompt
 2.  clone the repo by running this command